DevopsLearning20/EHSAutomation/README.md

 # EHSAutomation

-Introduction about framework -
+**Introduction about framework **

 Used a page object design pattern approach in this framework.
-Main advantage of this framework, it is easy to maintain page based.
-I attacheed we execution project in root path
+Main advantage of this framework, it is easy to maintain.

-Tools -
+**Tools**

 Design Pattern - Page Object Model using BY Class.
 BDD - Cucumber.
 Project Build - Maven.